portive/slate-plugin/docs/guides/03-uploading-files.md

    * editor = ...
    */

-  // ✅ This callback goes through each file and uploads `application/pdf` files const uploadPdfs = useCallback(
+  // ✅ This callback goes through each file and uploads only the
+  //    `application/pdf` files
+  const uploadPdfs = useCallback(
     (e) => {
       const files = e.target.files